I am a research associate at Simon Fraser University and a member of the Computer Algebra Group at the CECM.

 Maple 10: PolynomialIdeals package

-You can find me on MaplePrimes.
+You can also find me on MaplePrimes.

 Feel free to drop me a line.
 My work address is rpearcea at cecm dot sfu dot ca.